servicecatalog/oscm/oscm-app-sample/readme.md

 ```
 docker-compose -f docker-compose-oscm.yml restart oscm-app
 ```
+## Register controller in APP
+Login to APP UI `https://<FQDN>:8881/oscm-app`.
+In section `Controller ID` add the key `ess.sample` with value `PLATFORM_OPERATOR`, repsectively the organization key of the responsible technology provider you defined above.

 ## Deploy and use the service
 1. Login as technology manager to the OSCM administrator portal `https://<FQDN>:8081/oscm-portal`.
 2. Get the technical service template and import it into OSCM.
 Select 'Technical service > Import service definition' and upload the XML file.